 If we accept that the universe is a place like this – a place of cause and effect – the rational (and perhaps unpleasant) conclusion is that everything we do is determined by prior causes.
 Believing in free will thus becomes a metaphysical claim that we are somehow immune to this unbroken chain of cause and effect.
 Comforting, perhaps, but with no basis in our scientific understanding of the universe.
 We are, in fact, simply acting out the impulses that have resulted from causes entirely outside of ourselves.
 “But wait,” most of us say, “I have the sensation of choosing amongst alternatives, all the while being aware of the consequences of that choice.
 Is that not free will?”
 The question that is important, says Sapolsky, is whether you are free to be the sort of person that would choose anything other than what you chose (not to mention that advances in neuroimaging have shown us, starting with Benjamin Libet, that the sensation of having chosen is actually a post-decision phenomenon, sometimes by many seconds).
 In other words, we should not confuse being free to “choose” what we want with being free to want something other than what our genes and environmental conditioning have made us want (or not want!).

 Another prominent neuroscientist and philosopher, Sam Harris, invites us to notice how hollow the idea of free will is simply by examining our own experience as conscious beings.
 Ask yourself this question: The thoughts and feelings you’re having as you read this – did you choose them?
 Did you at any point plan to have them?
 Or did they arise from your consciousness unbidden, and completely outside of your control?
 Do you have any idea why you had those thoughts rather than an infinite number of other thoughts you could have had?
-When we really take a good look at our own consciousness, it sure seems that we experience it more like the weather than like being at a steering wheel (here’s a great talk on free will in which Harris goes further down this rabbit hole).
+When we really take a good look at our own consciousness, it is plain that we experience it more like the weather than like being at a steering wheel (here’s a great talk on free will in which Harris goes further down this rabbit hole).

 If we accept determinism as true, there are huge ramifications for moral and legal responsibility, and even identity, that I will not delve into in this article.
 Given that there is no danger that people many will accept the idea (since the ramifications often feel unpleasant enough that most reject it outright), I think it’s safe to confine my thoughts to a narrow slice of what accepting determinism might mean for mediators.